 About The Propylaia

-Nevertheless, even in its unfinished state, the Propylaia is considered to be of great architectural importance and beauty.
-It would have been a grand structure, with many external Doric and internal Ionic columns, all built in Pentelic marble.
+Nevertheless, even in its unfinished state the Propylaia is considered to be of great architectural importance and beauty.
+Featuring external Doric and internal Ionic columns, all built in Pentelic marble, the Propylaia would have been an impressive building.

-The Propylaia was fairly well preserved until the seventeenth century, when it was devastated by an explosion.
-Today, its ruins form a dramatic sight within the Acropolis complex.
+The Propylaia was fairly well preserved until the 17th century when it was devastated by an explosion.
+Today, the Propylaia ruins form a dramatic sight within the Acropolis complex.

 Featured In